theotherp/nzbhydra/README.md

 # nzbhydra
-NZBHydra is meta search for NZB indexers and the "spiritual successor" to [NZBmegasearcH](https://github.com/pillone/usntssearch).
+NZBHydra is a meta search for NZB indexers and the "spiritual successor" to [NZBmegasearcH](https://github.com/pillone/usntssearch).
 It provides easy access to a number of raw and newznab based indexers.

 ##Features